French retail chain turns to water to cut fuel costs

 Franprix, part of the Casino chain, is supplying 100 of its city centre stores via barges which are unloaded by crane on the River Seine near the Eiffel Tower, a short truck ride away from the shops.

-The barges arrive daily from a warehouse to the east of Paris, bypassing the capital's traffic-choked ring-road and saving the retailer an annual 89,000 liters of diesel fuel.
+The barges arrive daily from a warehouse to the east of Paris, bypassing the capital's traffic-choked ring-road and saving the retailer an annual 89,000 litres of diesel fuel.

 While Franprix hails the move as a boon to the environment, it and other firms see a strategic advantage to switching more freight to water with road routes increasingly saturated and crude oil at over $100 a barrel

-At full capacity, the largest barge convoys can carry 5,000 metric tons (5, 512 tons) of goods on the river, equivalent to 250 lorries, at half the cost of motorized transport and using three times less fuel.
+At full capacity, the largest barge convoys can carry 5,000 tonnes of goods on the river, equivalent to 250 lorries, at half the cost of motorised transport and using three times less fuel.

 Waterway use in France has risen 20 percent in the past five years, accounting for a still modest 3.6 percent of all freight.
 But French waterway authority, VNF, hopes to double that figure by 2025.